 If you need some extra money in a hurry, an instant personal loan could be the right option for you.

-Sunshine Short Term Offer
+Sunshine Short Term Loans

-- Loan amount: $2,000
+- Loan Amount: $2,000

-- Loan term: 9-15 weeks
+- Loan Term: 9-14 weeks

-- Turnaround time: 30 minutes (conditions apply)
+- Turnaround Time: 30 minutes - conditions apply

-- Fees: 20% of borrowed amount + 4% of borrowed amount each month
+- Fees: 20% of loan amount + 4% of loan amount each month

 - Bad credit borrowers OK

-- Quick and easy Approval
+- Quick & easy Approval

-How does an instant personal loan work?
+How does an instant loan work?

-Instant personal loans let you borrow up to $2,000 at a time.
-However, these loans must be repaid within a short time period, usually varying from 16 days to 1 year.
-Default fees will apply if you don’t repay your loan in time, default fees apply.
+These loans attract higher fees and charges compared with other loans, and must also be repaid within a short time period, usually varying from 16 days to 1 year.
+Default fees will apply if you don’t repay your loan in time.
 Your repayments will include the principal plus 20% of the principal amount, as well as 4% of principal for monthly repayments.

 How to compare instant personal loans